kenny-leong/sumikko-gurashi-gacha/README.md

 ## Walkthrough

 There's not much to it, just "buy" gems, and pull your favorite character.
-Below is a screenshot of what the interface currently looks like (it's still a work in progress).
+Below is a screenshot of what the UI `(User Interface)` currently looks like (it's still a work in progress).

 ![screenshot](/images/gacha-simulator.png "Screenshot")